gsuntres/restrek/README.md

 ## Restrek

-Restrek is a simple yet powerful restful api tool.
+Restrek is a simple yet powerful api tool.
 It supports the programmer during the api development and at the same time provides mechanisms to facilitate end-to-end testing.